How good is the NHS at closing the gap?

 Over the next decade, the NHS has committed to a “more concerted and systematic approach to reducing health inequalities”.
 To this end, areas with higher levels of health inequalities will receive a larger share of funding in order to help close the health inequalities gap.
 New “specific, measurable goals for narrowing inequalities” will also be set out to ensure that local health services take this into consideration when planning services.

 There are significant inequalities in health across the UK and there are variations in life expectancy at birth, depending on where you live.
-The latest data tells us that between Hart, Hampshire and Glasgow City, Scotland there is a 10 year gap in life expectancy for men.
-For women in the UK, the gap is 7.8 years, ranging from an average life expectancy of 86.5 years in Camden, London and 78.7 years in Glasgow City, Scotland.
+The latest data tells us that between Westminster and Blackpool there is a 9 year gap in life expectancy for men.
+For women, the gap is 8 years, ranging from an average life expectancy of 87 years in Camden, London and 80 years in Blackpool.
 What are some of the factors that you think contribute to this difference in life expectancy across the UK?

 © The King’s Fund